 To receive notification of other public outreach and engagement efforts, make sure to subscribe to get project updates by entering your email in the "Get Project Alerts" portion of this webpage (towards the top right of this page).

 The Central Corridor Plan Draft for Public Review conveys the extent of proposed changes to zoning, height limits, and the public realm (streets and open space).
 This higher level of detail is what is necessary to begin the environmental review process.
-However, to create a complete and successful plan and rezoning proposal ready for adoption, there are a significant number of details that still need to be refined and fleshed out.
+However, to create a complete and successful plan and rezoning proposal ready for adoption, there are a significant number of details that still need to be refined.

 Before the Central SoMa Plan can be adopted, it requires an Environmental Impact Report (EIR) per the California Environmental Quality Act (CEQA).
 The Central SoMa EIR started in spring 2013, with a Draft EIR anticipated in early 2015 and a completed EIR in the Summer of 2015.